 Your web browser is easily one of the most important applications on your PC.
 In fact, it is likely to be the app you use most frequently.
 If you encounter an issue where the right-click function stops working on your browser, then you have enough reason to worry and seek out a solution.
-You are probably here to learn how to resolve the right-click not working issue on your browser.
+You are in the right place for that.

 We went through numerous user reports and complaints about the event.
 We also reviewed the repair strategies that were used to resolve the problem to figure out how the fixes work (and their effects).
 Based on the information we obtained, we can narrow down the cause of the right-click not working issue to the following issues or events: